kiln/example-template-draggable-circle/README.md

-# Sample Flourish template: circle
+# Sample Flourish template: draggable circle

 This sample template builds on the [simple circle example](https://github.com/kiln/example-template-circle), and demonstrates how user interaction can change the state.
 This template can be used in the